electrickery/ps2keyboard2matrix/README.md

 - Open the Serial Monitor set baud rate to 115200 BAUD.
 The prompt "PS2Keyboard to Aster CT-80 matrix V0.6" should appear.

-- Type ? <Enter>.
-Het help text should appear.
+- Type ? &lt;Enter&gt;.
+The help text should appear.

 - Find pin 1 and 2 from the flat-cable header.
 These are at the top of the header, next to the text "J3".